Note that this documentation needs to be updated to the latest version.

-In this document, we explain the Quality and Resource Management Language (QRML).
-We start with providing an overview of the constructs of of the QRML language, after which we illustrate them using a Biometric Access Control (BAC) System example, which can also be found as a public model on this site.
+In this document, we explain the Quality and Resource Management Language (QRML), combined with a small tutorial exercise.
+We start with providing an overview of the constructs of the QRML language, after which we illustrate them using a Biometric Access Control (BAC) System example.
+Throughout the document, some practice exercises are provided, to make you familiar with the language and concepts.
+Both a partial BAC model to be used with the exercises and a complete version of the BAC model are available in the public section of this site.

 The key concept in QRML is the component.
 A component has an interface consisting of six parts, inputs, outputs, required budgets, provided budgets, qualities, and parameters.